 We rely on outside manufacturers, including Taylor Pharmaceuticals, Inc., to produce appropriate clinical grade material that meets standards for use in clinical studies for our products.
-We may also enter into arrangements with other manufacturers for the manufacture of material for use in clinical testing.
+We will also rely on outside manufacturers for production of products after marketing approval.
+We may also enter into arrangements with other manufacturers for the manufacture of material for use in clinical testing and after marketing approval.

 Our outside manufacturers may not perform as they have agreed or may not remain in the contract manufacturing business for a sufficient time to successfully produce and market our product candidates.
 In this event we may fail to find a replacement manufacturer or develop our own manufacturing capabilities.
 If we cannot do so, it could delay or impair our ability to obtain regulatory approval for our products.
+There could be a substantial delay before the FDA and foreign regulatory authorities qualify and register a new facility of a replacement manufacturer.